-I am a 3rd grade teacher at Roy Gomm Elementary in Reno, Nevada.
+I am a 5th grade homeroom teacher at George Westergard Elementary School in Reno, Nevada.
 I started working with elementary students as part of the Montana Reads program and AmeriCorps.
 In 2001, after graduating from the University of Montana and moving to Reno, Nevada, I student taught at Rita Cannan Elementary before receiving a 6th grade position at Veterans Elementary.
 I moved out of the classroom to be a Literacy Coordinator, then an Instructional Coach, and finally a School Improvement Program Coordinator.
 In 2011, I began working on the Nevada Academic Content Standards in the district’s Curriculum & Instruction Department.
 I returned to the classroom for the 2015-2016 school year.

 Before returning to the classroom, I helped develop the Core Task Project that has been featured by National Public Radio, the Gates Foundation, American Radio Works, Eduwonk, the Fordham Institute, Vox, and the Center for American Progress.
 In 2014, I received the Leader to Learn From Award for my teacher-centered initiative and work to bring college, career, and civics ready outcomes into Northern Nevada classrooms (here).